Tactile Systems Technology, In - GuruFocus.com

 William Blair & Company, L.L.C. is acting as sole book-running manager for the offering.

 The shares are being offered by Tactile Medical pursuant to a shelf registration statement on Form S-3 (Registration No. 333-269287) that was initially filed with the Securities and Exchange Commission (“SEC”) on January 18, 2023 and declared effective by the SEC on January 25, 2023.
-The offering will be made only by means of a preliminary prospectus supplement and accompanying prospectus that form part of the registration statement.
-A preliminary prospectus supplement and accompanying prospectus relating to, and describing the terms of, the offering will be filed with the SEC and will be available on the SEC’s website at www.sec.gov.
-A copy of the preliminary prospectus supplement and the accompanying prospectus relating to this offering, when available, may be obtained by contacting: William Blair & Company, L.L.C., Attention: Prospectus Department, 150 North Riverside Plaza, Chicago, IL 60606, by telephone at (800) 621-0687, or by email at [email protected].
+The offering is being made by means of a prospectus supplement and accompanying prospectus that form part of the registration statement.
+A preliminary prospectus supplement and accompanying prospectus relating to, and describing the terms of, the offering has been filed with the SEC and is available on the SEC’s website at www.sec.gov.
+A final prospectus supplement and accompanying prospectus relating to the offering will be filed with the SEC.
+Copies of the prospectus supplement and the accompanying prospectus relating to this offering, when available, may be obtained by contacting: William Blair & Company, L.L.C., Attention: Prospectus Department, 150 North Riverside Plaza, Chicago, IL 60606, by telephone at (800) 621-0687, or by email at [email protected].

 This press release does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.